willmcpo/body-scroll-lock/README.md

 **optional, default:** undefined

+To disable scrolling on iOS, `disableBodyScroll` prevents `touchmove` events.
-There are cases where you have called `disableBodyScroll` on an element, but you still want some or all children of it to receive touch moves still; or in other words, you want child elements to ignore the fact that a parent element has the body scroll lock set (and hence, not be affected at all by this setting).
+However, there are cases where you have called `disableBodyScroll` on an element, but its children still require `touchmove` events to function.

 See below for 2 use cases:

 ##### Simple